QuantConnect/lean-cli/README.md

 Options:
   --port INTEGER                  The port to run Jupyter Lab on (defaults to 8888) --data-provider [Local|QuantConnect|Bloomberg]
-                                  Update the data provider in the Lean configuration file to retrieve data from the given provider

-  --download-data                 Update the Lean configuration file to download data from the QuantConnect API, alias
-                                  for --data-provider QuantConnect
+                                  Update the Lean configuration file to retrieve data from the given provider --download-data                 Update the Lean configuration file to download data from the QuantConnect API, alias for --data-provider QuantConnect

-  --data-purchase-limit INTEGER   The maximum amount of QCC to spend on downloading data during this research session
+  --data-purchase-limit INTEGER   The maximum amount of QCC to spend on downloading data during the research session
                                   when using QuantConnect as data provider

   --image TEXT                    The LEAN research image to use (defaults to quantconnect/research:latest)